Shopping at Chartwell

 Churchill himself produced the dissertation for the chairs, stating that they should be comfortable and compact so the table wasn’t too crowded with arms.

 The family enjoyed many parties at Chartwell and towards the end of Churchills life the dining room was turned into a cinema.

 At the Chartwell shop we have many of our local suppliers joining us throughout the year to talk to you about their products.
-Here's a peak at what we've got coming up:
+Keep checking back to see what we've got coming up.